eggwhat/cpp-problems/banking_system/README.md

 - CMake 3.12
 - C++ 14 compatible compiler
 - Conan 2.5
+- Ninja

 ## Steps to build
-Note that these steps work for MacOS only.
+Note that these steps work for macOS only.

 First we need a Conan profile
 ```bash